blgit-org/blgit/post/front_matter.md

 ---
 ```

-The content of the front matter are passed to the template engine as key-val attributes.
+The content of the front matter is passed to the template engine as key-val attributes.

-Note that the attributes defined in the index.md files are passed to the template engine for each post.
-However, you can (and should) override them in individual posts as needed.
+**Note:** The `index.md` file must have two additional attributes, namely **url** and **date format**.
+These attributes are important for the generation process.